amazon-archives/harmonize-search-analyze/README.md

 1. Modify the [master.yaml](master.yaml) template to point to your own S3 bucket.
 Please note that the S3 bucket must have [versioning](http://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html) enabled for CodePipeline to work.
+Additionally, the bucket must be in the same region as the CloudFormation stack.
 The bucket and path are configured by the `ArtifactBucket` and `ArtifactPrefix` variables under the `Mappings` section of the template.
 2. Modify the variables in the local build environment file:
 [build/config.env](build/config.env).
 These variables control the build environment and web application deployment.
 In specific, you should